174th New York State Legislature: Elections

-The 1962 New York state election, was held on November 6.
+The 1962 New York state election was held on November 6.
 Governor Nelson Rockefeller and Lieutenant Governor Malcolm Wilson were re-elected, both Republicans.
 The other four statewide elective offices were carried by two Republicans; and two Democrats with Liberal endorsement.
 The approximate party strength at this election, as expressed by the vote for Governor and Lieutenant Governor, was: Republicans 3,082,000; Democrats 2,310,000; Liberals 243,000; Conservatives 142,000; Socialist Workers 20,000; and Socialist Labor 10,000.

-Two of the four women members of the previous legislature—Assemblywomen Dorothy Bell Lawrence (Rep.), a former school teacher of Manhattan; and Aileen B. Ryan (Dem.), a former school teacher of the Bronx—were re-elected.
-Constance E. Cook (Rep.), a lawyer of Ithaca, was also elected to the Assembly.
+3 of the 4 women members of the previous legislature—Assemblywomen Dorothy Bell Lawrence (Republican), a former school teacher of Manhattan; and Aileen B. Ryan (Democrat), a former school teacher of the Bronx—were re-elected.
+Constance E. Cook (Republican), a lawyer of Ithaca, was also elected to the Assembly.

-The New York state election, 1963, was held on November 5.
+The 1963 New York state election was held on Tuesday November 5.
 The only statewide elective office up for election was a seat on the New York Court of Appeals.
 Democrat Francis Bergan was elected with Republican and Liberal endorsement.
 One vacancy in the State Senate, and two vacancies in the Assembly, were filled.

 On February 4, 1964, Constance Baker Motley, a lawyer of Manhattan, was elected to the State Senate, to fill a vacancy.